Network Planning | Put yourself where the customers are. Even if they're virtual. Learn More.

 As Europe’s electric vehicle (EV) adoption accelerates, the continent is poised for a transformative shift, with the market expected to grow from $119.44 billion in 2022 to a staggering $492.87 billion by 2030.1 Amid this burgeoning landscape, Chinese EV manufacturers are making significant inroads, driven by a robust battery market and surging consumer demand.
 These new entrants aren’t merely dipping their toes but are set to capture 11% of the battery electric vehicle (BEV) market this year, with projections reaching 20% by 2027.2

 The push for a carbon-neutral future, underscored by zero-emission vehicle (ZEV) mandates in the UK and various national incentives across other countries, has positioned Europe as an ideal testing ground for these brands.
 Despite initial consumer wariness, competitive pricing and cutting-edge technology has enabled Chinese EVs to steadily gain market share, aligning with growing consumer readiness in countries like the UK and Germany.
 In fact, our recent survey of European auto buyers conducted with the Harris Poll revealed that across both countries acceptance of EV-only models when shopping for a vehicle is expected to reach 46% and 39% by 2030, respectively, and continue to climb to 57% and 50% by 2035.
 As Chinese EV brands stake their claim, the competitive landscape of the European automotive market is set to become more dynamic than ever.
+This intensifying competition underscores the necessity for accurate data-driven sales tracking and forecasting, which are crucial for capturing the growing EV market and ensuring long-term success.

 In 2023, a remarkable 11.2 million BEVs and plug-in hybrid electric vehicles (PHEVs) traversed European roads, marking a substantial milestone.3 New EV registrations surged to nearly 3.2 million, representing an almost 20% increase compared to 2022.
 Within the European Union, sales reached 2.4 million, mirroring similar growth rates observed in China, underscoring the resilience of the market as it matures.
 Impressively, EVs accounted for 25-60% of car sales in various European countries.
 Even in Norway, where the overall market contracted, EV sales shares rose slightly, maintaining its position with nearly 95% market share.